LIKO-12/API-Documentation/Specifications_Archive/2019-11-17-Specification.md

 - Added a new seciton about links in markdown content.
 - Added `specificationLink` to the documentation meta structure.
+- Mark what folders are optional and what are not.

 ### 2019/11/16